Ruse, Bulgaria: Ottoman rule

-During Ottoman rule, the invaders destroyed the town, reacting to a 1595 unsuccessful liberation attempt by a joint Vlach-Bulgarian army, led by Michael the Brave.
+During Ottoman rule, the Ottomans destroyed the town, reacting to a 1595 unsuccessful liberation attempt by a joint Vlach-Bulgarian army, led by Michael the Brave.
 After its rebuilding in the following years, Ruse was dubbed Rusçuk (Turkish for "little Ruse") and had again expanded into a large fortress by the 18th century.
 It later grew into one of the most important Ottoman towns on the Danube and an administrative centre of Tuna Vilayet, which extended from Varna and Tulcea to Sofia and Niš.

 The Dunav newspaper appeared — it was the first printed in Bulgaria and in Bulgarian.
 Some Bulgarian schools were founded.
 The streets are renamed and numbered for the first time in Bulgarian lands.
 A post office, hospital, home for the aged were founded.
 Three empires met here for trading: Austro-Hungary, Russia, British Empire.
 France and Italy opened consulates in Ruse.
 The modern city arose from the shades of the settlement.
 In 1865 the Obraztsov Chiflik was founded on the place where the English Consul's farm was; it was the first modern farm on the territory of the whole Ottoman Empire of that time.

 Ruse developed into a centre of the Bulgarian National Revival and hosted the headquarters of the Bulgarian Revolutionary Central Committee.